modernclix/modernclix-form/README.md

 # modernclix-form
 A form made width HTML and CSS for educational purposes.
+You can see the result visiting https://modernclix.github.io/modernclix-form/ .